AS-DevTeam/KickOff-VisualAnalytics/docs/pages/dataset.md

 ## FIFA 19 complete player dataset

-\textbf{FIFA 19 complete player dataset} \cite{fifa19} is composed by one single file in CSV format with 18206 players and 88 attributes per player.
+[FIFA 19 complete player dataset](https://www.kaggle.com/karangadiya/fifa19/data#) is composed by one single file in CSV format with 18206 players and 88 attributes per player.
 Each row of the file represent a single player described by name, ID, age, link of the photo (if available), nationality, market value, club, preferred foot, other information and 60 attributes strictly related to player's football skills (ex: Crossing, Finishing, Passing ecc.)
-\end{itemize}